 ACRYLIC ARTIST.
 BLOGGER.

 Having no formal art education I do not refer to academic art standards but am rather led by intuition – stylistically and thematically.
-My artworks aim to explore human temporality and passage of time, companionship and solitude as well as expose inner demons.
-They may often draw attention to self-consciousness and relentless quest for inner fulfilment.
+My artworks tend to explore human temporality and passage of time, companionship and solitude as well as expose inner demons.
+They may also draw attention to self-consciousness and relentless quest for inner fulfilment.

 There is a reason, why my writing and painting go hand-in-hand.
 I'm a philologist by degree.
 In 2011, whilst in my last year of Lithuanian Philology and Advertising studies at Vilnius University, I moved to London to have a swim in unknown waters.
 Right after graduation, I immersed myself in visual art.
 Life experience has proven that creative potential is a substantial part of my personal identity, which brings meaning into my life, empowers and keeps me sane in perplexing situations as well as enables to build bridges between the inner and outer worlds.